 nor is

-The form struck me: this elegant balance within imbalance; the crest of the in home and the trough of nor.
+The form struck me: this elegant balance within imbalance; the crest of the m in home and the trough of nor.
 Lorde’s poetry reflects her conviction of what humanity can be; her speeches and essays are also indicative of why Lorde is a great artist: she uses her power to fight the strictures of race, class, religion, gender; she connects with people she seemingly has nothing in common with.
 “I am a warrior,” Lorde wrote, “and poetry is my weapon.”

 In the essay “Man Child” from the 1984 collection Sister Outsider, Lorde reflects on raising a 14-year-old son, Jonathan, who was barred from a feminist conference.
 Lorde ponders over the many shifting situations that she as a feminist, lesbian, mother, and “warrior poet” must navigate, particularly the use of anger and love.
 She thinks about the future of her children: “If they cannot love and resist at the same time, they will probably not survive.”
 It’s in this always-changing landscape that Lorde quotes ‘School Note.’
 Here is the final stanza: